VirtoCommerce/vc-module-event-bus/docs/index.md

   ]
 }
 ```
-When the data in *OrderChangedEvent* applied to that template, the renderer produces following payload (example) for some event data:
+The template just get old and new statuses of the changed order, then enlists items names and SKUs.
+Look at the result of applying the template to the data in *OrderChangedEvent* applied:
 ``` json
 {
   "EventId": "34bbb7e4-328e-4923-b212-17be93db9f4f",